 Take into consideration the age of the house and the door.
 As a rule of thumb, a house and door under twenty (20) years will be a good candidate.

 The cracked or broken glass is difficult to repair, since the craftsmen who originally built these type doors are almost nonexistent now.
-This type door glass is illegal and has been for some years, because all door glass by federal law must be tempered safety glass.
-Dream Doors and Windows can cut out the old glass and/or panels, and install a new decorative safety insert that does meet all current building codes.
+This type door glass is illegal and no longer meets code requirements and has been for some years, because all door glass by federal law must be tempered safety glass.
+In some cases Dream Doors & Windows can cut out the old glass and/or panels, and install a new decorative safety insert that does meet all current building codes.
+However, often times the glass in these doors are too wide for a new insert to safely be installed and may require a new door unit.

 Determining which can be difficult.
-If you are not certain whether yours are sidelights or side windows, simply take a digital picture and email to our team.
-We'll be happy to tell you which you have.
+If you are not certain whether yours are sidelights or side windows, simply take a digital picture from the inside and outside and email them over to our team.
+We’ll be happy to tell you which you have.
 In most cases, adding decorative glass to the side windows can be accomplished with a sash replacement or direct set the sidelight glass into your existing opening.

 Obviously, one option you have is to just replace that old door with a new one.
 There are compelling and good reasons for doing just that.
 If your house and doors are old, or have some type of problems such as rotting or splitting frames (jambs), or if they don't seal well, are drafty and let bugs, air and water in, then it may be time to replace the old door system.